 Before you decide on whether your faucet will come with a high arc or a low arc, you have to measure and determine technicalities such as the depth of your sink and its shape.

-For example, you need to know the number of holes in the sink, if the faucet is centre-set or widespread and so many other configuration factors.
+For example, you need to know the number of holes in the sink, if the faucet is center-set or widespread and so many other configuration factors.

 Faucets come in different types of materials.
 Aside from the kind of materials that make up the body of the faucet, you should also consider the type of material that makes up the interior of your faucet.